jet/propulsion/DOCUMENTATION.md

 Each Processor pipeline you implement will address a related set of follow-on activities.
 Examples:
 - running reactive workflows triggered by user actions (which in turn may trigger further reactions as ripple effects)
-- maintaining Read Models based on (or, just triggered by) Store Event Notifications
+- maintaining Read Models based on Store Event Notifications
 - continually synchronising/publishing information for/into partner systems

 At a high level, a Propulsion pipeline covers these core responsibilities:
-- The **Source** coordinates reading of Events from an event store's notification mechanisms with a defined read ahead limit (which go by various monikers such as subscriptions, CosmosDB change feed, change data capture, DynamoDB streams etc)
+- The **Source** coordinates reading of Events from an event store's notification mechanisms (which go by various terms such as subscriptions, CosmosDb change feed, change data capture, DynamoDb streams etc) with a defined read ahead limit used to enhance throughput
 - The **Sink** manages (asynchronously) buffering events, scheduling and monitoring the activities of the **Handler**s triggered by the Events, gathering and emitting metrics, balancing processing fairly over all active input Tranches
-- The Source and Sink coordinate to asynchronously **Checkpoint**ing progress based on batch completion notifications from the Sink side.
+- The Source and Sink coordinate to asynchronously **Checkpoint** progress based on batch completion notifications from the Sink side.
   - A persistent position is maintained per Consumer Group for each Tranche supplied from the Source.
   - The checkpointing is configurable in a manner appropriate to the source in question (for example, you might be reading events from EventStoreDb, but maintain the checkpoints alongside a Read Model that you maintain in CosmosDb or DynamoDb).
   - The `propulsion checkpoint` tool can be used to inspect or override the checkpoint position associated with a specific source+tranche+consumer group